Bridging the gap in training provision for rescue boats.

 As with the DEFRA Level 4 ‘Powered Boat for Rescue Response’ the entry requirement is an RYA Powerboat Level 2, differing in that holding a DEFRA Level 3 Water Rescue qualification is not a requirement.

-Candidates must have undertaken some form of accredited water safety awareness and rescue at either HSE endorsed or CDM Regulations 2015 / DEFRA complaint level, and be both well practiced and competent at the helm of a rescue vessel.
+Candidates must have undertaken some form of in-water, accredited water safety awareness and rescue at either HSE endorsed or CDM Regulations 2015 / DEFRA compliant level, be a competent swimmer in full aquatic PPE, being well practiced and competent at the helm of a tiller steer inflatable vessel.

 Two versions of the course are available for candidates: